yakomaru/yakomaru.github.io/_posts/2015-07-12-why-use-higher-order-functions.md

 categories: javascript
 ---

-This presents an argument for increased higher-order function usage to improve readability and debugging.
+An argument for increased higher-order function usage to improve readability and debugging.

 **More concise code**